howar31/howar31-blog/blog/lets-encrypt-ssl-gitlab-pages/README.md

 5. Each challenge file is removed from your GitLab repository by committing to it through the GitLab API
 6. If --production was set, your GitLab page is configured to use the issued certificate

-The gitlab-letsencrypt will trigger the HTTP-01 challenge, and upload the file for verification, and delete the file after challenge passed.
+In summary, the gitlab-letsencrypt will trigger the HTTP-01 challenge, and upload the file for verification, and delete the file after challenge passed.
 And then use GitLab API to update the certificate for your GitLab Pages.

 ### Setup GitLab CI

+We first need modify your CI file.
+As you might already have CI for GitLab Pages, append the new job to the CI file.

 ```yaml {12-22}
 pages: